Jairus313/streamlit_crash_course/README.md

 	st.button("some button")
 ```

-In the pseudo code you can guess out the logic that the "some text" will only show on main when "section 1" is clicked in the sidebar and same goes with "some button" where it will show up only when "section 2" is clicked which acts as same as navbars in any website.
-Here We will also take use of layouts to fit in elements in center of the page for visually appealing purpose and markdowns for H1, H3 and href tags for soical media links or contact info.
+In the above pseudo code you can guess out the logic that the "some text" will only show on the page when "section 1" is clicked in the sidebar and same goes with "some button" where it will show up only when "section 2" is clicked which acts as same as navbars in any other websites.
+Here We will also take use of layouts to fit the elements in the center of the page for visually appealing purpose and markdowns like H1, H3 and href tags for soical media links or contact info.

-With this being said, Let's hope into code itself and make sure you will code along with this and change things according to your wish.
+With this being said, Let's hop into the code itself and make sure that you will code alongside and change the things according to your wish.

 Code Example:
 ```python